dzautner/Sel/README.md

 (Identity EXP)
 ```

-Or in a point free notation:
+Or in a let free notation:

 ```scheme
 ((λ x x) EXP)